What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 Email to SMS service:

-This service allows sending email texts to the mobile device in SMS.
+This service allows sending email messages to mobile devices via SMS.
 A mobile subscriber may subscribe to this service from an SMS gateway provider.
-Using this facility allows a person to see email text even if there is no internet connectivity.
+Using this facility allows a person to view email text even without internet connectivity.

 Excel to SMS:

 A service provider can get SMS input in Excel in a fixed format.
 Excel has thousands of SMS for SMS campaign marketing.
-To send bulk SMS, a service user uploads the Excel to the service provider portal for sending SMS to all numbers mentioned in Excel.
+To send bulk SMS, a service user uploads the Excel file to the service provider portal for sending SMS to all numbers mentioned in the Excel file.
 After sending an SMS, a service provider provides a delivery report.

-What is SDK for Bulk messaging service integration?
+What is the SDK for integrating the Bulk messaging service?

 SDK is a software development kit.
-It is a library of already developed functions supporting user and gateway interaction.
-Bulk SMS providers expose API to the service user.
-The SMS service may require complex encoding/decoding of messages.
-To hide the complexity, SMS service companies provide the SDK.
-The user can quickly develop SMS applications by including SDK in an application.
+It is a library containing prebuilt functions that support user and gateway interactions.
+Bulk SMS providers expose the API to the service user.
+The SMS service may require complex message encoding and decoding.
+To hide the complexity, SMS service providers provide SDKs.
+The user can quickly develop SMS applications by including the SDK in an application.
 The SDK might be in Java, PHP, etc. For example, it is difficult to parse the response to a message from the hex stream.
-SDK may provide a call-back function for a response where a user can get a response code, text, etc.
+SDK may provide a callback function for a response where a user can get a response code, text, etc.

 How to select suitable APIs for a messaging service?

-Bulk SMS provider offers APIs for sending content in SMS.
-APIs are accessible via the internet from the SMS gateway of the service providers.
-One can choose any provider across the globe.
+A bulk SMS provider offers APIs for sending content via SMS.
+APIs are accessible via the internet through the service providers’ SMS gateways.
+One can choose any provider worldwide.
 The following factors help in choosing a bulk SMS provider.

 SMS Coverage: